How to Decorate Your Christmas Tree Like a Professional Designer

 If you have an artificial tree, consider adding in a few branches of a real evergreen tree to fill in the holes, add an additional texture, and add a bit of evergreen fragrance to your room.

-For Christmas trees with a large gaps, consider adding an evergreen garland tucked inside the Christmas tree to fill in any large holes.
+For Christmas trees with a large gaps, consider adding an evergreen garland spiraling around the Christmas tree trunk to fill in any large holes.

 Professional Christmas tree decorating step by stepGarland

-For a wider garland, consider using fabric instead of ribbon.
+For a wider garland on a more traditional Christmas tree, consider using strips of fabric instead of ribbon.

-You can even use several different types of garland or ribbon on your Christmas tree.
+You can even use several different types of garland or ribbon on your Christmas tree for a one-of-a-kind look.

 For more garland ideas, see the article How to Add Garland to a Christmas Tree.